dcurrie/e-ORP/README.md

 Inspired by the now unmaintained (and unavailable?) `i-ORP` by James S. Welch Jr., this is a Jupyter notebook version of that optimizer.
 It is less capable, and still quite new.

+Borrowing from `i-ORP`: The Optimal Retirement Planner (ORP) is a mathematical model that computes an optimal strategic retirement decumulation plan from a set of user parameters.
+ORP focuses on tax-advantaged and after-tax savings accounts.
+ORP computes a cash flow that maximizes the amount of money available for spending during retirement.
+ORP illustrates the power of asset compounding, implications of graduated income taxes, and leaving just the right size estate.

 ## DISCLAIMER

 This tool is freely offered for your enjoyment, but please be aware that: